influxdata/google-deployment-manager-influxdb-enterprise/src/README.md

-# Deployment Manager Templates
+# Deploy InfluxDB Enterpise using the gcloud CLI

-The temaplets available in this repository can be used to provision an InfluxDB Enterprise cluster using GCP Deployment Manager directly (not through the GCP Marketplace).
+These templates can be used to provision an InfluxDB Enterprise cluster using GCP Deployment Manager directly (not through the GCP Marketplace).
+An InfluxDB Enterprise license key is required to run.
+[Sign up for a free two-week trial license here](https://portal.influxdata.com/users/new).

 ## Create a cluster